DKiyanov/YDK_WEBS/README.md

 - Amountfnot-lettersymbols

 ### Example
-An example of use is set with the package, class YDK_CL_WEBS_FLIGHTS, see folder Example The sflight DB can be filled with test data by running the programs SAPBC_DATA_GENERATOR and SFLIGHT_DATA_GEN
+An example of use is set with the package, class YDK_CL_WEBS_FLIGHTS, see folder Example.<br>
+The sflight DB can be filled with test data by running the programs SAPBC_DATA_GENERATOR and SFLIGHT_DATA_GEN
 ``` ABAP
 CLASS YDK_CL_WEBS_FLIGHTS IMPLEMENTATION.